mghotbi/HRRI/README.md

-# RRI
+# HRRI

-**RRI** quantifies holobiont redox resilience by integrating plant physiology, soil redox chemistry, and microbial resilience into a unified, interpretable Redox Resilience Index.
+**HRRI** quantifies holobiont redox resilience by integrating plant physiology, soil redox chemistry, and microbial resilience into a unified, interpretable Redox Resilience Index.

 ## Overview

-RRI is an R package for computing, visualizing, and interpreting a **Holobiont Redox Resilience Index (RRI)**.
+HRRI is an R package for computing, visualizing, and interpreting a **Holobiont Redox Resilience Index (RRI)**.
 The framework treats resilience as an emergent property of coordinated redox buffering across three interacting
 domains: